joshuatrobertson/Group1Project/Report/04-PM-Sprints/README.md

 A major factor that made the Waterfall model a poor candidate for our project was the planning complexity required at the start of the project.
 We believed that the lack of experience as developers would make it extremely difficult to implement this step.

 Based on this information and the feature-centric, modular nature of the project brief, we decided to adopt a slightly modified version of the **scrum** methodology.
-The modification here is that we allowed user stories to be carried forward into the next sprint if need be, since it was unable to estimate the effort required for certain tasks given our inexperience as software developers.
+The modification here is that we allowed user stories to be carried forward into the next sprint if need be, since we w unable to estimate the effort required for certain tasks given our inexperience as software developers.

 ### Project Vision and Scoping